Search: 3409 results

 And he said, What is the thing that the LORD hath said unto thee?
 I pray thee hide it not from me: God do so to thee, and more also, if thou hide any thing from me of all the things that he said unto thee.

-According to all the works which they have done since the day that I brought them up out of Egypt even unto this day, wherewith they have forsaken me, and served other gods, so do they also unto thee.
+According to all the works which they have done since the day that I brought them out of Egypt even to this day, by which they have forsaken me, and served other gods, so do they also to thee.

 Then said Saul to his young man, "Well said of thee, 'Come let us go.'"
 And so they went unto the city where the man of God was.